The Todo Noise Application

 };

-Then register the schema in the server's stateManager:
+schema, import it and register the schema in the server's stateManager:

 // src/server/index.js

-import globalsSchema from './schemas/globals.js';
+import globalSchema from './schemas/global.js';

 import playerSchema from './schemas/player.js';